ViViDboarder/abuse-the-force/README.md

 Abuse the Force
 ===============

+*NOTE: This is essentially unmaintained.
+I've been using the Force CLI*

 A tool expanding upon [Metaforce](https://github.com/ejholmes/metaforce) for deploying to multiple orgs as well as simpler setup for use as a pseudo compiler